-- 33 (1) In this section: - (a) "communicate" and "communication" includes, but is not limited to, words spoken, written, or recorded electronically or electro-magnetically or otherwise, as well as gestures, signs, or other visible representations; and - (b) "harassed" includes, but is not limited to: - feeling tormented, troubled, worried, plagued, or badgered; - (ii) experiencing objectionable or unwelcome conduct, comment, bullying, or actions that could reasonably cause offence or humiliation, including conduct, comment, bullying, or actions because of race, religious beliefs, colour, disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression, sexual orientation; or - (iii) a sexual solicitation or advance. - (2) A person must not communicate, or cause or permit communication, in a public space with any person in a way that causes that person, reasonably in all the circumstances, to feel harassed.
+DANGEROUS ACTIONS 31 A person must not aim, throw, propel, or drop any object or substance in or towards a public place if that object or substance may reasonably cause injury to another person or damage to property.
+FIGHTING 32 A person must not participate in a fight or similar physical confrontation in a public space.
+HARASSMENT 33 (1) In this section : (a) not lin electro nunicate " and " communication " includes, but is nited to, words spoken, written, or recorded onically or electro-magnetically or otherwise, as s gestures, signs, or other visible representations; (b) "haras ssed" includes, but is not limited to: (i) feeling tormented, troubled, worried, plagued, or badgered; (ii) experiencing objectionable or unwelcome conduct, comment, bullying, or actions that could reasonably cause offence or humiliation, including conduct, comment, bullying, or actions because of race, religious beliefs, colour, disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression, sexual orientation; or (iii) a sexual solicitation or advance.
+(2) comm unicatio that per t not communicate, or cause or permit on, in a public space with any person in a way that rson, reasonably in all the circumstances, to feel INAPPROPRIATE BEHAVIOURS 34 space physic that wou al or psy yees and t not engage in behaviour or actions in a public uld reasonably be expected to interfere with the ychological safety of others, including City d other public space users, including, but not (a) standir ng or being in any other position so as to obstruct an entrance to a building or other structure;